masonpimentel/my-ip/README.md

 Python 3.6.5
 ```

-Note that for the particular Ubuntu server version `python3` is used to invoke Python 3, `python` runs Python 2.
+Note that for for Ubuntu 18.04 server, `python3` is used to invoke Python 3, `python` runs Python 2.
 Similarly for pip, `pip3` is used to invoke the package manager for Python 3.

 Check that `pip3` is set up correctly: